 You can find sex advice everywhere.
 You’ve probably Googled it yourself.
 Look on Amazon and you’ll have plenty of advice about how to have better sex, more sex, bigger orgasms, and better orgasms.
 You can find hundreds of online articles about sex and get sex advice.

-I recommend many of these resources to my clients, and to anybody else who’ll listen because many of them contain gold dust.
+I recommend many of these resources to my clients (like my guide to pleasure resources, here) and to anybody else who’ll listen because many of them contain gold dust.

 But sometimes all of this sex advice can feel a little overwhelming, can’t it?